smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 Good style guides tend to have lots of examples (see [A List Apart's style guide][a list apart]).
 They may cover numbers, punctuation, preffered spellings, case and capitalisation, acronymns, sentence length, tense and call to actions.

 ####So, why should you bother?
 It looks unprofessional if your use of language isn't consistent, and it can seriously undermine your message architecture.
 For example, if a customer is browsing one page of your website that is written in a conversational tone and then clicks through to a page where the language is suddenly much more formal, what will they think?
 That your business is... slightly schizophrenic?
 Or perhaps that you can't be bothered to pay attention to detail?
 Even if they don't consciously notice the change in tone, they will be left with a slightly fuzzy impression of your company.
-And this makes you easy to forget, particularly when your competitor offers a much more branded experience, in terms of design, copy and visuals.
+And this makes you easy to forget, particularly when your competitor offers a much more branded experience, in terms of design and content.

 Style guides can be as large or as small as you need them to be – and this depends on the expertise of your writers.
 Good web writers probably don't need tips on web writing – just the useful stuff about tone and voice.
 Newbie writers might need more help.
 In which case get them to read: [*Letting Go of the Words: Writing Web Content that Works*][letting go of the words] by Janice (Ginny) Redish.

 ###Construct an editorial calendar
 To return to Margot Bloomstein:

->  "An editorial calendar lays out the plan for how the experience will continue to change over time: who will do what, where, and at what frequency?
-It often addresses the complete web experience, not just the site, as it can span thematic updates to -all- channels."
+>  An editorial calendar lays out the plan for how the experience will continue to change over time: who will do what, where, and at what frequency?
+It often addresses the complete web experience, not just the site, as it can span thematic updates to -all- channels.

 ####So, why should you bother?
-It's easy to get caught up creating a blog post, or an advert or managing a Twitter conversation, but it's always helpful if you know what's up next.
+It's easy to get caught up creating a blog post, or an advert, or managing a Twitter conversation, but it's always helpful if you know what's up next.
 You will grow your business by planning to create engaging, relevant content over the longer term.
 A one-off blog post, no matter how good, will only achieve so much.

 Editorial calendars, I think, are also good for morale.
 You see what's going to happen in the future (Huzzah!
 You have a future!) as well as reminding you what you've accomplished in the past.
 You can also use an editorial calendar to show what content is evergreen, so can be repackaged at a later date, and what is time sensitive, so will need archiving or editing.